ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Using unsafe blocks in Rust [without assessing the entire module in which the unsafe code appears](https://github.com/ossf/Memory-Safety/issues/15#issuecomment-1847939439)
 * Using the [no_mangle](https://github.com/rust-lang/rust/issues/28179) attribute in Rust
+* Using compiler options which turn off some or all of the compiler's memory safety checks

 ### Using a memory safe by default language with developer best practices, but no automated tooling